davidjohnsonphd/insight-project/README.md

 Once the email campaigns are underway the dashboard pulls in information about what campaign was assigned to each applicant as well as who completed their application and when.
 The dashboard tracks this information for any number of campaigns that may be running in a given applicant cycle.

 The output is an interactive dashboard that is updated daily.
 It reports the completed application rate for each campaign and calculates the amount of applicant lift relative to a control group.

+Please note that because this is an ongoing consulting project, simulated data are reported.